S Scuti

 S Scuti is a carbon star located in the constellation Scutum.
 Parallax measurements by Hipparcos put it at a distance of approximately 1,300 light-years (390 parsecs).
-Its apparent magnitude is 6.80, making it visible to the naked eye only under excellent conditions.
+Its apparent magnitude is 6.80, making it not quite bright enough to be seen with the naked eye.

+Louisa Dennison Wells discovered that the star is a variable star.
+Her discovery was announced in 1901.
+It was listed with its variable star designation, S Scuti, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.